Rick Gekoski: Personal life

 In 2005, Gekoski was a Booker Prize judge, and a strong advocate for John Banville's The Sea, which proved a contentious winner.
 He was chair of judges for the 2011 Man Booker International Prize, which was awarded to Philip Roth.

-He divides his time between writing, book dealing, broadcasting, and occasional lecturing.
-He has taught Creative Non-Fiction for the Arvon Foundation, and sat on their Development Board.
-He is a former trustee and Member of the Board of English PEN, and was elected an Honorary Vice-President of that body in 2014, for his work organizing and curating an auction of annotated first editions by famous writers, held at Sotheby's in May 2013.
-Entitled "First Editions, Second Thoughts", the auction raised £438,000 to further the work of English Pen.
-Highlights included annotated first editions by Julian Barnes, Quentin Blake, Kazuo Ishiguro, J.K.
-Rowling, Colm Tóibín and Jeanette Winterson, among many others.

-Gekoski and his wife Belinda Kitchin live in a seventeenth-century house in Salisbury, and have a house in the Tuki Tuki Valley, New Zealand.
+Gekoski and his wife Belinda Kitchin live in a seventeenth-century house in Salisbury, and have a house in the Tukituki valley, New Zealand.
 He has two children, Anna Ruth Gekoski and Aaron Edward (“Bertie”) Gekoski by a previous marriage.
 In 2008 Rick Gekoski adopted British citizenship.